Domains and Routing

 finest-woodshed.dryccapp.com.
 270 IN A 172.17.8.100

-!!! note Setting a CNAME for a root domain can cause issues.
-Setting an @ record to be a CNAME causes all traffic to go to the other domain, including mail and the SOA (“start-of-authority”) records.
-It is highly recommended that you bind a subdomain to an application, however you can work around this by pointing the @ record to the address of the load balancer (if any).
+Setting a CNAME for a root domain can cause issues.
+An @ record as a CNAME redirects all traffic to another domain, including mail and SOA records.
+We recommend using subdomains, but you can work around this by pointing the @ record to the load balancer’s IP address.Manage Routing

 :